luuccaak/6.4_ComputerScience_GroupProject/README.md

 2. **View Recommendations**:
    - Browse watches tailored to your profile.
    - Use currency conversion to see prices in your preferred currency.
-   - Select a watch for more details.
+   - Select a watch for more details such as general information or price development.

 3. **Explore Watch Details**:
    - View in-depth data, including price history and brand details.
-   - Analyze historical price trends with interactive charts.
+   - Analyze historical prices.

 4. **Investment Calculation**:
    - Simulate potential returns by adjusting investment amount, time horizon, and risk scenarios.